Irfan-Chowdhury/Doctors-Portal/README.md

 - 73-9 Private Route and redirect user to the page they wanted to go
 - 74-3 Simple Overview of React Query and load data
 - 74-4 API naming convention and save Booking to database
+- 74-5 (Interesting) Find available time slots for a day

 ## `PACKAGES`
 #### 1. Create [React](https://reactjs.org/) App